aleksrutins/cheetah/docs/pages/components.md

 file, with your code in a function which is called with the [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) that your component is hydrated with as `this`.

-> **Important note:** If your component has no scripts, it will not be hydrated,
+> **Important note:** If your component has no scripts, by default, it will not be hydrated,
 > and no scripts will be loaded.
 No need to worry about bloat!
+However, not all browsers support declarative shadow DOM, so you can
+> set `always_hydrate` to `true` in your [`hyena.toml`](configuration.html) to include a tiny bit of JavaScript (generally, the size of your component plus <100B of support code per component, plus ~2.25kB of shared code) that will render the component if your browser hasn't already.

 To make the counter component shown above, just write vanilla JavaScript: